Inquiry costs

 PeriodCosts for periodTotal to date

-Like all other public inquiries, the Scottish COVID-19 Inquiry has had to be set up from scratch, which inevitably carries significant costs.
+Like all other public inquiries, the Scottish COVID-19 Inquiry has been set up from scratch, which inevitably involves significant costs.
+These include staffing, procuring infrastructure such as IT systems, equipment and premises, witness expenses and payments towards core participants’ legal representation.